-The quick ratio, also known as acid test ratio, measures whether a company’s current assets are sufficient to cover its current liabilities.
-A quick ratio of one-to-one or higher indicates that a company can meet its current obligations without selling fixed assets or inventory, indicating positive short-term financial health.
+The quick ratio is also known as the acid test ratio.
+It measures whether a company’s current assets are sufficient to cover its current liabilities.
+The quick ratio formula takes a company’s current assets, excluding inventory, and divides them by its current liabilities.
+A quick ratio of 1.0 or higher indicates that a company can meet its current obligations without selling fixed assets or inventory, indicating positive short-term financial health.

-How the Quick Ratio Works
+How to Calculate the Quick Ratio

 What’s Not Included in Current Assets

-Current liabilities include all short-term financial obligations that a company must pay immediately or within one year.
-Included are liabilities like short-term loans, current maturities of long-term debt, accounts payable (A/P), payroll, and taxes.
+Current liabilities include all short-term financial obligations that a company must pay immediately, or within 90 days.
+Some examples of current liabilities are:

-What’s not Included in Current Liabilities
+What’s Not Included in Current Liabilities

 What Is a Good Quick Ratio?

-Whether a company has a strong quick ratio depends on the type of business and its industry.
-Additionally, the quick ratio of a company is subject to constant adjustments as current assets such as cash on hand and current liabilities such as short-term debt and payroll will vary.
+Additionally, the quick ratio of a company is subject to constant adjustments as current assets, such as cash-on-hand, and current liabilities, such as short-term debt and payroll, will vary.
 As a result, many companies try to keep their quick ratio within a certain range, rather than pegged at a particular number.

-It is generally understood that a quick ratio of at least one-to-one is desirable, with the ideal target for a company’s quick ratio falling somewhere between 1.2-to-1 and 2-to-1.
-Anything below one indicates a company will have difficulty meeting current liabilities while anything over two may indicate that a company is not investing its current assets aggressively.
+Whether a company has a strong quick ratio depends on the type of business and its industry but, for many industries, the ideal quick ratio ranges between 1.2 and 2.0.
+Anything below 1.0 indicates a company will have difficulty meeting current liabilities while a ratio over 2.0 may indicate that a company isn’t investing its current assets aggressively.

-Why the Quick Ratio Is Important
+How to Improve the Quick Ratio

 Examples of Other Liquidity Ratios